Chahin36/Final-Year-Project-2023/README.md

 # Final-Year-Project-2023
 The project aims to develop a web platform for organizing cybersecurity competitions.
+The competition involves two teams battling against each other.
+Each competition includes a set of specifications describing the tasks the server must perform.
+A competition consists of two phases: the installation and configuration phase, where teams set up services according to the provided specifications, and the second phase, which involves attacking the opponent's server.